 Inclusion in the Workplace

-Beyond the legal requirements when they exist, Technicolor strives to adapt our working places, including factories, to provide equal employment opportunities with no discrimination against people who may have a disability with regard to hiring, training, allocation of work, promotion, or reward, and seeks to eliminate employment barriers and to accommodate employees who may have a disability.
-In that regard, employment of workers with a disability is part of our non-discrimination policy, and Technicolor has been and continues to be willing to integrate different needs including modified duties, adapted hours, and adapted workspaces.
+Beyond existing legal requirements, Technicolor strives to adapt our workplaces, including factories, to provide equal employment opportunities, with no discrimination against people who may have a disability.
+With regard to hiring, training, allocation of work, promotions, or rewards, we seek to eliminate employment barriers and to accommodate employees who may have a disability.
+In that regard, employment of people with a disability is part of our non-discrimination policy, and Technicolor has been and continues to be willing to integrate different needs, including modified duties, adapted hours, and adapted workspaces.

-For more information on Development and Diversity, please refer to our CSR documentation below.
+For more information on Diversity, Equity & Inclusion and People Development, please refer to our CSR Documentation section.

 Choose a category to see the list of documents available for download